 Common Mistakes When Shipping Products from China

-To save on expenses in the import business, sea shipping has always been considered as the cheapest way of shipment.
+To save on expenses in the import business, sea shipping has always been considered the cheapest way of shipment.
 However, this is not the case.

 Undervaluing the declared value amounts to tax fraud and is a criminal offense, especially for European and American importers.
 You should pay attention to the fact that there is no chance of being lucky.
 Even if the event of getting checked by customs is just a probability, once it happens, it will bring you a lot of losses.

 Christmas is the shopping festival.
 Many importers will choose to store up before Christmas in order to have enough supply for selling.
-On Chinese New Year, on the other hand, many places may have to take long vacations for 1 to 2 weeks, and many freight prices will rise during the festival period.
+While on Chinese New Year, many places have a vacation for 1 to 2 weeks and many freight prices will rise during the festival period.

-So try to avoid the peak seasons as much as possible.
-They don’t only bring with them limited port spaces but also increases in shipment pricing and lower efficiency.

-My suggestion is that it’s better to make a plan for staggered shipments during the holiday period.
+So try to avoid the peak periods as much as possible.
+They not only bring limited port spaces but also increase shipment prices and lower efficiency.
+It’s better to make a plan for staggered shipments during the holiday period.
 For example, ship 15 days earlier before CNY and 2 months in advance for Thanksgiving and Christmas Day.